Play.

 Next it was our turn.
 I stepped up to the gleaming, enormous La Marzocca machine and started pulling espressos.
 Shot after shot, with minor adjustments between shots.
 Did I tamp the coffee evenly?
 Is this one under-extracted?
 Does it taste too bitter?

-37 shots later, there were 2 cups that tasted fine and only 1 that was truly delicious.
+37 shots later, there were 2 cups that tasted fine and only 1 that was truly delicious

-It was 1996.
 I was visiting UCLA when I walked into a talk by Marcos Novak.
 That's when I first heard about the Situationists and Transarchitecture.

 I was planning to study urban design, driven by a vision to shape how people experience cities.